mongodb/docs/source/includes/list-table-cluster-advanced-configuration-options-response.rst

      - The minimum Transport Layer Security (TLS) version the cluster accepts for incoming connections.

-       Clusters using the deprecated TLS 1.0 protocol version should consider setting TLS 1.1 or later as the minimum TLS protocol version.
-To learn more about TLS 1.0 deprecation, see :ref:`faq-tls-1.0-deprecation`.
+       Clusters using TLS 1.0 or 1.1 should consider setting |tls| 1.2 as the minimum |tls| protocol version.
+To learn more, see :ref:`faq-tls-1.0-deprecation`.

        This option corresponds to the
        :setting:`net.ssl.disabledProtocols` :binary:`~bin.mongod`